jostrm/azure-enterprise-scale-ml/README.md

 ![](./esml/images/esml-arch-small.png)

+# Contributing to ESML AIFactory?
+This repository is a push-only mirror.
+Ping Joakim Åström for contributions / ideas.
+Since "mirror-only" design, Pull requests are not possible, except for ESML admins.
+See LICENCE file (open source, MIT license)Speaking of:
+    - Credit to Kim Berg and Ben Kooijman for contributing! (kudos to the ESML IP calculator and Bicep for esml-project)
+    - Credit to Christofer Högvall for contributing! (kudos to the Powershell script, to enable Resource providers, if not exits)
+        - azure-enterprise-scale-ml\environment_setup\aifactory\bicep\esml-util\26-enable-resource-providers.ps1

 # Q: Is this for you?
 DataOps married with MLOps?
 Whats the benefits of the `ESML Controlplane SDK?`
 - ESML "marries" DataOps + MLOps, with `templates` for both Azure Data factory and Azure machine learning pipeline templates - `ESML autogenereated Azure ML Pipelines`
 - ESML Auto-provisions the AI Factory, with 100% BICEP, where you can `1-click` a new ESMLProject in Azure Devops, serviecs glued together with `private endpoints` (network & identity)